 Who is involved?

-Project Swallowtail is a collaborative effort that involves residents, neighbourhoods and community groups as well as a variety of individuals and organizations including Pollinator Partnership Canada, WWF-Canada, the Horticultural Societies of Parkdale and Toronto, Pollinator Partnership Canada, the David Suzuki Foundation, the High Park Stewards, the North American Native Plant Society and Ecoman.
-We have also received expert advice from Lorraine Johnson, Colleen Cirillo and Brian Millward.
+Project Swallowtail is a collaborative effort that involves residents, neighbourhoods and community groups as well as a variety of individuals and organizations including Pollinator Partnership Canada, WWF-Canada, the Horticultural Societies of Parkdale and Toronto, the David Suzuki Foundation, the High Park Stewards, the North American Native Plant Society, as well as native plant experts Lorraine Johnson, Colleen Cirillo and Pete Ewins.